 The Pickled Beets Recipe

-A delicious, spicy, pickled beet recipe for even the most picky eater!
-Vegan
+A delicious, spiced, pickled beet recipe for even the pickiest eaters!

 - 2 1/2 Pounds Beets -Any variety/varieties